htcondor/htcondor/docs/man-pages/condor_q.rst

     formats, one may include other text that will be reproduced directly.
 A format without any conversion specifiers may be specified, but an attribute is still required.
-Include a backslash followed by an ‘n’ to specify a line break.
+Include a backslash followed by an ‘n' to specify a line break.
  **-autoformat[:jlhVr,tng] **\ *attr1 [attr2 ...]* or **-af[:jlhVr,tng] **\ *attr1 [attr2 ...]*
     (output option) Display attribute(s) or expression(s) formatted in a default way according to attribute types.
 This option takes an